 Most Patrick SFB divorce, custody, and child support cases are heard in the Brevard County Family Court in Viera.
 Our familiarity with local court rules, judges, and filing procedures helps us move cases forward efficiently.

-If you are a servicemember or military spouse at Patrick Space Force Base facing divorce, child support, or custody issues, contact Fighter Law today.
-We are ready to protect your rights and guide you through every step of the process.
+If you’re a servicemember or military spouse stationed at Patrick Space Force Base and facing divorce, child support, or custody issues, contact Fighter Law today.
+We are based in Orlando and proudly serve clients throughout Brevard County.
 Call (407) 513-3795 or reach out online for a confidential consultation.

 Fill out the form below for an free evaluation of your case.